Pentagon Housing

 D.C._area_bases_(1)

 The Pentagon is officially located in Arlington, Virginia, near the banks of the Potomac River.
-On the other side of the Potomac is Washington, D.C.
-The Pentagon is also situated in the National Capital Region (NCR) and at the same time, a part of D.C., Maryland, and Virginia (the DMV).
+On the other side of the Potomac is Washington, DC.
+The Pentagon is also in the National Capital Region (NCR), and it's considered part of DC, Maryland, and Virginia (the DMV).

-Military members relocating to the Pentagon are served well by understanding the term: Inside or Outside the Beltway.
-Interstate 495 is a 64-mile loop around Washington, D.C., that encompasses suburbs of Virginia and Maryland.
-The Beltway is used to describe where real estate is located, a reference to where political action occurs (inside the Beltway in D.C.), and most frequently in traffic reports.
+Understanding local traffic patterns and terms, like Inside or Outside the Beltway, is helpful when factoring in commute distance to the Pentagon.
+Interstate 495 is a 64-mile loop around Washington, DC, that encompasses suburbs of Virginia and Maryland.
+The Beltway is the term used to describe where real estate is located, a reference to where political action occurs (inside the Beltway in DC), and traffic reports.

-Public transportation is integral to the way of life surrounding the Pentagon.
-Servicemembers use public transportation to the Pentagon for multiple reasons: it saves time and money (the military provides a stipend for public transport, and parking at the Pentagon is very limited.
-Not everyone will have an official space and if they do, it could easily be a 20-minute walk to enter the building.
-The Pentagon has both Metro and bus routes convenient to the entrance.
+Public transportation is an integral way of commuting to the Pentagon.
+Service members use public transportation for multiple reasons.
+It saves time and money (the military provides a stipend), and parking at the Pentagon is very limited.
+Not all employees have an official space, and if they do, it could easily be a 20-minute walk to enter the building.
+To help commuters, the Pentagon has both Metro and bus routes conveniently at the entrance.

 Arrival Lodging